 No, the MSHLS is a lockstep cohort program and does not accept transfer credits for coursework taken at other institutions or as part of other degree programs.Close

 Applicants must submit two letters of recommendation from individuals who can best articulate your academic and professional achievements and potential.
-We strongly prefer that your recommendations come from a professional contact who is familiar with your performance in a work setting, preferably from a former or current supervisor.
+The Admissions Committee strongly prefers that your recommendations come from a professional contact who is familiar with your performance in a work setting, preferably from a former or current supervisor.
 Candidates are considered on a rolling admissions basis.
 We accept and review applications throughout the year and provide candidates with decisions usually within one month of the application deadline.
-Application review dates are posted here.
 We advise all applicants to begin the admissions process without delay as space in the program is limited.Close

 If your application is not complete (for example, missing essays or other items, illegible scanned transcript) you will be informed via email.
 If you do not provide a completed application by the deadline, we cannot guarantee notification by the initial notification date.Close